brittanywest/developer.concur.com/api-reference/authentication/sign-in-with-concur.markdown

 * Quick and hassle-free way to sign up for a new app
 * Secure: User’s Concur credentials are never shared with partners

+## Who can use this service?

+This service is for TripLink Travel Suppliers and Third-party Developers interested in improving their sign in experience.

+For TripLink Travel Suppliers, please see the appendix for information to support the available TripLink configurations.

 ## Certification